-The Department of Enterprise, Trade and Employment has committed to devising and introducing a centrally coordinated, cross-Government approach to clustering that will encourage the formation and strengthening of national cluster organisations, leveraging the benefits of proximity and colocation to boost productivity.
+The Department of Enterprise, Trade and Employment has committed to devising and introducing a centrally coordinated, cross-Government approach to clustering that will encourage the formation and strengthening of national cluster organisations, leveraging the benefits of proximity and co-location to boost productivity.
 The identification of priority areas for enhanced clustering will be underpinned by an assessment of competitive strengths and potential opportunities against a range of factors, including the scale of potential impact, innovation intensity and research capability, as well as market direction.

-- Supporting entrepreneurship and technology-led start-ups and increasing their survival and growth rates, through expanded activities of the Local Enterprise Offices, EI and competitive calls for regional enterprise collaboration initiatives to provide competitive places for enterprise to grown at local level. - Transforming firms in the regions for long-term success through a focus on productivity, innovation and internationalisation and building competitive regional clusters in manufacturing and services, in collaboration with the higher and further education sectors.
+- Supporting entrepreneurship and technology-led start-ups and increasing their survival and growth rates, through expanded activities of the Local Enterprise Offices, El and competitive calls for regional enterprise collaboration initiatives to provide competitive places for enterprise to grown at local level.

+- Transforming firms in the regions for long-term success through a focus on productivity, innovation and internationalisation and building competitive regional clusters in manufacturing and services, in collaboration with the higher and further education sectors.

-with an enhanced role for Institutes of Technology in developing 'Technology and Innovations Poles' - Promoting innovation and its diffusion, through support for firm-level innovation, developing research centres and gateways in key areas of relevance to the regions through SFI and EI, and ensuring our research system in the regions is internationally connected. - Increasing the competitiveness of the business environment in the regions, through the Regional Action Plans for Jobs Regional Enterprise Plans, tailored Brexit specifictailored responses for exposed sectors exposed to external market shocks, in the regions and regional enterprise competitive funding initiatives through EI and advance property solutions for new investment by IDA Ireland for inward investment and indigenous enterprise at suitable locations, integrated with planning for housing growth. - o Further d⊕eveloping challenge-based Disruptive Technologies iInitiatives to ensure that we stay at the forefront of technological innovation, market application and commercialisation and can spur the next generation of technology-led enterprises, drawing on R&D activities in the higher education sector and enterprise in the regions. - Smart Specialisation will encourage the maximising of sectoral strengths through clustering and the scaling of Ireland's existing areas of research excellence.
+- Promoting innovation and its diffusion, through support for firm-level innovation, developing research centres and gateways in key areas of relevance to the regions through SFI and EI, and ensuring our research system in the regions is internationally connected.

+- Increasing the competitiveness of the business environment in the regions, through Regional Enterprise Plans, tailored responses for sectors exposed to external market shocks, regional enterprise competitive funding initiatives through El and advance property solutions for new investment by IDA Ireland for inward investment and indigenous enterprise at suitable locations, integrated with planning for housing growth.

+- Further developing challenge-based

+Disruptive Technologies initiatives to

+ensure that we stay at the forefront of

+technological innovation, market application

+and commercialisation and can spur the next

+generation of technology-led enterprises,

+drawing on R&D activities in the higher

+education sector and enterprise in the

+regions.

+- Smart Specialisation will encourage the maximising of sectoral strengths through clustering and the scaling of Ireland's existing areas of research excellence.